© 2017 Borough of Poole Environmental Development Team, Unit 1 Newfields Business Park, 2 Stinsford Road, Poole BH17 0NF. All rights reserved.

 The before & after pictures below show the results of their work viewed from lay-by on Gravel Hill Road; the photo also shows the newly installed gravel ramp from this lay-by.

-Part of The Great Heath Living Landscape.
+Holes Part of The Great Heath Living Landscape.
 MacDonald’s have sponsored two new information boards alongside Holes Bay Local Nature Park, to add to the two already installed as part of The Great Heath Project.
 The boards describe the rare wildlife of the area, some of its history and gives information on how to care for the internationally important habitats & species, such as how to avoid disturbance of bird sensitive areas, and detailing the Poole Harbour Bait Digging Code.

 On 30th August 2016 Poole’s Mayor, Councillor Xena Dion, unveiled the board that stands on the site closest to Holes Bay MacDonald’s, making a speech extolling the importance of the Poole Harbour wildlife and the value of working in partnership with Dorset Wildlife Trust and MacDonald’s.
 She then invited the daughter of a MacDonald’s staff member to help her cut the ribbon.
 After the unveiling MacDonald’s staff from branches in Poole, Bournemouth and Southampton, helped by two children, carried out a litter pick along Holes Bay.

 Click on the image for a full size overview